 MEDICAL PLANS AS LOW AS $508 per month

-Our 2018 annual renewal and open enrollment, is rapidly approaching for the OXFORD LIGRA Employee Benefits Program.
-LIGRA offers the service to establish and maintain an Oxford plan of your choice.
-We make it easy for you the business owners to obtain premium Oxford insurance, at competitive costs.
+Our 2019 annual renewal and open enrollment, is rapidly approaching for HEALTH INSURANCE through the LIGRA Employee Benefits Program.
+LIGRA offers and maintain Health Insurance plans.
+We make it easy for you the business owners to obtain premium Health care insurance, at competitive rates.

-LIGRA will act as your advocate, making access to health insurance and the 401k easier to maintain for small businesses like yours.
-We do this by proactively responding to audits, administering billing and submitting all renewal paperwork on your behalf.
+LIGRA is your advocate, making access to health insurance and the 401k easier for small businesses like yours.
+Plus we will assist you completing all your paperwork.

 On Tuesday October 23rd